 Registered nurses with accumulated work experience, an interest in helping other nurses adjust to their careers, and an interest in teaching are well positioned to become clinical nurse educators.
-Graduate certificate programs in this field acquaint senior nurses with a mix of concepts and practices, such as curriculum design, learning methodologies, student evaluation, and education technology, to help them train subordinates for a career in nursing.
+Graduate certificate programs in this field acquaint senior nurses with a mix of concepts and practices, such as curriculum design, learning methodologies, student evaluation, and education technology.
+Students learn to help train subordinates for a career in nursing.
 Programs last 4-5 classes and are available online.
 For admission, significant training/professional experience in a clinical specialty and registered nurse licensure is necessary.
 Depending on program, applicants must have a bachelor's or master's degree.

 Clinical Nurse Education Certification

 Courses in some programs give students the option to specialize in continuing education, staff development or collegiate education.
 Common courses in a nurse educator program include the following: